There are no affiliate links on PagePipe.

 - We agree on Gzip.
 We tell how to activate Gzip using a plugin without editing the .htaccess file by-hand.

 - Social links are baggage.
 Even though the author left that off.
-We know he agrees from other blogs.
+We know he agrees from other blog posts he’s written.

 Ideas we disagree on: